leibniz-future-lab/.github/profile/README.md

 <br> We propose an end-to-end scene graph generation model RelTR with an encoder-decoder architecture.
 Our one-stage method can directly generate a sparse scene graph by decoding the visual appearance.

 * [TOAD-GAN](https://github.com/Mawiszus/TOAD-GAN): **Coherent Style Level Generation from a Single Example**
-<br> We present TOAD-GAN (Token-based One-shot Arbitrary Dimension Generative Adversarial Network), a novel Procedural Content Generation (PCG) algorithm that generates token-based video game levels.
+<br> We present TOAD-GAN (Token-based One-
+shot Arbitrary Dimension Generative Adversarial Network), a novel Procedural Content Generation (PCG) algorithm that generates token-based video game levels.
 TOAD-GAN follows the SinGAN architecture and can be trained using only one example.

 * [World-GAN](https://github.com/Mawiszus/World-GAN): **Generative Model for Minecraft Worlds**
-<br> We introduce World-GAN, the first method to perform data-driven Procedural Content Generation via Machine Learning in Minecraft from a single example.
-Based on a 3D Generative Adversarial Network (GAN) architecture, we are able to create arbitrarily sized world snippets from a given sample.
+<br> We introduce World-GAN, the first method
+to perform data-driven Procedural Content Generation via Machine Learning in Minecraft from a single example.
+Based on a 3D Generative Adversarial Network (GAN) architecture, we are able to create arbitrarily sized world snippets from a given sample

 * [FoulingSeg](https://github.com/luuzk/foulingseg): **Semantic Segmentation of Macrofouling Images**
 <br> We present an approach for automatic image-based macrofouling analysis.
 We created a dataset with dense labels prepared from field panel images and propose a convolutional network (adapted U-Net) for the semantic segmentation of different macrofouling classes.